-In today’s episode, we’re talking with a niche part of clinical research many statisticians never get actively involved in: DMCs.
+In today’s episode, we’re talking with a niche part of clinical research many statisticians never get actively involved in: DMCs (Data Monitoring Committees).

 David Kerr comes with a deep knowledge and long experience in this setting.
 We’ll speak about: